What is Music City Solar?

 Nashville, TN 37230-5100

 How long am I committed?

-Subscribers will receive solar energy credits on their bill for the length of the power agreement contract with NES, which is a 20 year term.
+Subscribers will receive solar energy credits on their bill for the length of the power agreement contract with NES, which is the remaining time from the original 20-year term.
 Customers have the option to assign their credits to a beneficiary within the NES service area, if necessary.

 What happens if I move?

 You can easily transfer your solar panel subscription and energy credits to your new account if you move within the NES service area.

 It is estimated that the average monthly output per panel is 14 kilowatt hours (kWh).

 What will my bill look like?
 Will I save money?

 Subscribers will see a solar energy credit listed on their bill each month.
 Based on preliminary energy output calculations, the annual solar credit is approximately $11.88 per panel.

 What happens if there’s no availability?